Derived categories and rationality of conic bundles: Rational conic bundles over Hirzebruch surfaces

 \section{Rational conic bundles over Hirzebruch surfaces}

-Let us consider now the case $S=\FF_n$ for $n \neq 1$.
+Let us consider now the case $S=\FF_n$.
 In this case, following (\cite{iskovconicduke, shokuprym}), we have only two non-trivial possibilities for a standard conic bundle $\pi:X \to S$ to be rational: there must exist a base point free pencil $L_0$ of rational curves such that either $L_0\cdot C = 3$ or $L_0\cdot C = 2$.
 In the first case $C$ is trigonal, and in the second one $C$ is hyperelliptic.
 In both instances, the only such pencil is the natural ruling of $S$.
 Hence, if we let $q: S \to \PP^1$ be the ruling map, the trigonal or hyperelliptic structure is induced by the fibers of $q$.
-As we have seen in Remark \ref{lem-square-equiv}, once we fix the discriminant curve and the associated double cover, we fix the Clifford algebra $\kb_0$.
+As proved in Lemma \ref{lem-square-equiv}, once we fix the discriminant curve and the associated double cover, we fix the Clifford algebra $\kb_0$.
 We then construct for any such curve and associated double cover a model of rational standard conic bundle $X$ for which we provide the required semiorthogonal decomposition.

-We will proceed as follows: fixed the discriminant curve and the double cover $\tilde{C} \to C$, we describe a structure of conic bundle $\pi: X \to S$ following Casnati \cite{casnati} as the blow-up of a $\PP^2$-bundle over $\PP^1$ along a certain tetragonal curve (in the case of hyperelliptic degeneration this requires a little more work and the tetragonal curve splits into two hyperelliptic curves) given by Recillas' construction (\cite{recillas} for the trigonal case) and one of its degenerations (for the hyperelliptic case).
+We will consider relative realizations of the following classical construction: let $x_1, \ldots, x_4$ be four points in general position in a projective plane $\PP^2$, and consider the pencil of all the plane conics passing through $x_1, \ldots, x_4$.
+Blowing up $\PP^2$ along the four points, we get a conic bundle $Y \to \PP^1$ with degree three discriminant.
+It is not difficult to see that a relative version of the preceding construction involves a $\PP^2$-bundle over $\PP^1$ containing a tetragonal curve $\Gamma \to \PP^1$, and the absolute construction performed fiberwise will give, after blow-up of $\Gamma$, a conic bundle $Y \to S$, for $S$ a Hirzebruch surface.
+In fact, we will show that, if $\Gamma$ is connected, then $Y$ is standard and has trigonal discriminant, which gives the first case.
+If $\Gamma$ is the disjoint union of two hyperelliptic curves, the conic bundle $Y \to S$ is not standard and has discriminant the disjoint union of a hyperelliptic curve and a line.
+We will then perform a birational transformation to obtained a standard conic bundle $\pi: X \to S$ with hyperelliptic discriminant.
+More precisely: fixed the discriminant curve and the double cover $\tilde{C} \to C$, we describe a structure of conic bundle $\pi: X \to S$ following Casnati \cite{casnati} as the blow-up of a $\PP^2$-bundle over $\PP^1$ along a certain tetragonal curve given by Recillas' construction (\cite{recillas} for the trigonal case) or one of its degenerations (for the hyperelliptic case).
 These constructions can be performed for all the trigonal or hyperelliptic discriminant curves with at most nodes as singularities.
-We describe the case of trigonal and hyperelliptic degeneration separately, following anyway the same path.
+We describe the case of trigonal and hyperelliptic discriminant separately, following anyway the same path.

 The trigonal construction had already been used in the framework of conic bundles, in a slightly different context, in \cite{bertbrau}.